 You thought this is something not worth mentioning?
-Well, when it comes down to your personal hygiene and things are not exactly the way you like it, it sucks!
+Well, when it comes down to your personal hygiene and things are not exactly the way you like it!

 My husband thinks German showers are the smallest in the world.
 According to his stories, he apparently smacks his elbows and shoulders at least a few times into the wall and the shower door every time.
 What Germans think is modern and elegant (having a nice glass/plastic door instead of curtains that stain) he thinks of an invasion of his space.
 And there is an other downfall to this plastic wall – as up-tight Germans, we dislike water stains and scales on it.
 So many German families provide an extra towel or a squeegee to get rid of water stains after every shower.
 You might as well have to shower again after sweating over cleaning them off!